HarryEMartland/minispinnaker/README.md

 A script for spinning up spinnaker in MiniKube along with examples to play with.

-run with `curl -O https://bit.ly/minispinnaker | bash`
+run with `curl -L https://bit.ly/minispinnaker | bash`

 ## Dependencies